 Sequencing read assembly:

-Put simply, sequence read assembly is a process to assemble or arrange all the reads in the correct order.
+Put simply, sequence read assembly is a process of assembling or arranging all the reads in the correct order.
 It is often known as genome assembly, read assembly or sequence assembly.

 Sequencing read assembly is an important and interesting topic and should be discussed separately.
 I will write a dedicated article on it and update it here.